+Replacement fines can be paid with the District’s “Online Payments.”
 Can I donate a different copy of the lost book to the library?
 No. Lost book fines are actually the cost of exact replacement to our library.
-This includes the library binding, barcodes, spine labels, tape, and protectors our libraries use so that books may be shared out many times to many users.
+This includes the library quality binding, barcodes, spine labels, tape, and protectors our libraries use so that books may be shared out many times to many users.
 For this reason, our replacement costs may be more than a book at a local store or online.

 My child said he/she turned it into the classroom bucket.
 Why am I getting an overdue notice?
 We have no way of knowing what books are in the classroom.
 A book is not considered returned until it is placed in the library drop box and scanned in by our system.
 If you believe a book is in your child’s classroom, please notify the classroom teacher that your child needs to return a book.

 How will I know if my child did not turn in his/her book?
-All libraries send home notices.
+Personal account information may be accessed by logging into the Destiny Online Library Catalog.
+Specific individual account information may be accessed by selecting LOGIN and then the blue SIGN IN WITH GOOGLE option.
+Students and staff will need to provide their Ankeny Google credentials.
+In addition, all libraries send home notices.
 Some libraries issue paper notices.
 In most cases, overdue notices are sent out in an automated email notice.
-Emails are sent to the primary email listed in Infinite Campus.
+Due to the young age of our students, emails are sent to the primary guardian email listed in Infinite Campus.
 If your email address is not up to date, you may miss out on important notices.
 If you need these notices to be sent to a different email address, then you need to update your primary email with the secretary of the school or on Infinite Campus.
 Please do not respond to these emails unless you have a specific question or want to know a price for book replacement.
 Notices are simply a reminder.
 If you know the location of your child’s books and plan on returning them in good condition, please do not respond to the automated email to state this.